 So, when you declutter the rooms inside your home, where does the extra stuff go?

-In most cases, the answer is the garage.
-The garage is the most common dumping ground for the clutter or stuff we do not want or have room for inside our main living spaces.
+The three most common places are goodwill, the trash and the garage.
+In fact, the garage is the most common dumping ground for the clutter or stuff we do not want or have room for inside our main living spaces.
 When was the last time you parked your car in the garage, or were able to walk through your garage?
-If the answer is ‘I can’t remember’, it’s been too long, and it’s time to reclaim the garage.
+If the answer is ‘I can’t remember’ or 'it’s been too long', then it’s time to reclaim your garage.

 What are you supposed to do with all the stuff that’s now accumulated in your garage?

 If it’s time to reclaim your garage, contact us about using a self-storage unit to help you with your garage storage needs.
-We take price in making renting easy and touch-free!
+We take pride in making renting easy and touch-free!

 And if you have any garage organization tips or garage storage ideas, we hope you’ll share them.